 2> for each neighbour cell included, include the optional fields that are available;

 NOTE 2: The measured quantities are filtered by the L3 filter as configured in the mobility measurement configuration.
 The measurements are based on the time domain measurement resource restriction, if configured.
-Blacklisted cells are not required to be reported.
+Exclude-listed cells are not required to be reported.

 The UE shall submit the SCGFailureInformation message to lower layers for transmission.